nazimwibsoft/New-Google-Page-Insight-Performance-Audits/README.md

 > <strong>Offload popular open-source libraries</strong> to https://developers.google.com/speed/libraries Like For popular JS like jQuery use hosted files to off load these resources https://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js

 > <strong>Optimize main menu HTML</strong> to avoid and remove excessive HTML nodes to reduce HTML code depth, like avoid using span and nesting span elements in &lt;li&gt;.
 Also remove any blank &lt;li&gt; or &lt;ul&gt; nodes from the menu HTML code.
-And implement one HTML menu code for all devices and handle its appearance using CSS & Javascript.
+And implement one HTML menu code for all devices and handle its appearance using CSS & JavaScript.

 > <strong>Reduce image resolution</strong> to make it as close possible to the visible dimensions of the image on the page.
 Like if an image will have a maximum size of 200x200 on any resolution then the actual image source should also be a 200x200 image or as close possible to this dimensions like a 220 x 230 or as close possible.
 Using large images like 600 x 450 will give you negative score on Mobile devices.